wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ## Collecting statistics on blocked requests from denylisted sources

-Starting from the release 4.8, the Wallarm NGINX‑based filtering nodes now collect statistics on requests that have been blocked when their source is found in the denylist, enhancing your ability to evaluate attack strength.
+The Wallarm NGINX‑based filtering nodes now collect statistics on requests that have been blocked when their source is found in the denylist, enhancing your ability to evaluate attack strength.
 This includes access to the blocked request statistics and their samples, helping you minimize unnoticed activity.
 You can find this data in the Wallarm Console UI's **Attacks** section.

 When using automatic IP blocking (e.g., with the brute force trigger configured), now you can analyze both the initial triggering requests and the samples of subsequent blocked requests.
 For requests blocked due to manual denylisting of their sources, the new functionality enhances visibility into blocked source actions.